-Veterans desiring to enroll in the AFROTC program will be excused from certain Basic Course requirements as deemed appropriate by the Professor of Air Science and Tactics.
+Veterans desiring to enroll in AFROTC program will be excused from certain Basic Course requirements as deemed appropriate by the Professor of Air Science.

-The Basic Course in the Air Force ROTC program is of two years' duration and includes Air Science (AS) 1a, 1b, 1c, 2a, 2b, 2c.
-Completion of the Basic Course, or credit for equivalent training, is a prerequisite to enrollment in the Advanced AFROTC Course.
+The Basic Course in the AFROTC program is of two years' duration and includes Air Science (A.S.)
+1a, 1b, 1c, 2b, 2c.
+Completion of the Basic Course, or credit for equivalent training is a prerequisite to enrollment in the Advanced AFROTC Course.

-The Air Force ROTC freshman enrolls in one of the following courses each quarter: AS 1a, 1b, 1c.
-The sophomore enrolls in one of the following courses each quarter: AS 2a, 2b, 2c.
+The AFROTC freshman enrolls in one of the following courses each quarter: A.S.
+1a, 1b, 1c.
+The sophomore enrolls in one of the following courses each quarter: A.S.
+2a, 2b, 2c.
 One of the three hours of attendance required each week is devoted to outdoor drill instruction.
 One hour academic credit is allowed for each of the above Air Science courses.
 The Basic Course is designed to establish an optimum foundation for the development of an Air Force officer and to develop in the student an awareness and understanding of our national defense program and the role of military aviation.